 - Upper endoscopy: In an upper endoscopy, a thin, flexible, lighted tube, called an endoscope, is guided into the mouth and throat, then into the esophagus.
 The endoscope allows the physician to view the inside of the esophagus, as well as to insert instruments through the scope for the removal of a tissue sample for biopsy.

 - Endoscopic ultrasound (EUS): EUS is a test that helps physicians determine the extent to which tumors have penetrated the esophagus and nearby lymph nodes.
 The endoscope is fitted with a special device--called a transducer--that emits and detects sound waves as they bounce off tissue.
 The transducer sends this data to a computer to create an image.
 In EUS-guided fine needle aspiration, the physician uses EUS to provide direction for collection of a tissue sample for examination in a lab.

 - Probe-based confocal laser endomicroscopy (pCLE): Using one of the world's smallest microscopes, our doctors are able to view esophageal tissue cells--without removing a tissue sample from the patient's body.
 This precise technique enables earlier and more accurate detection of esophageal tumors.
 In some cases, doctors may be able to remove cancerous tissue immediately upon detection.
 Or, in more complex cases, doctors may refer a patient directly to surgery.
-The University of Chicago Medical Center is the only hospital in the region offering this advanced technique.
+The University of Chicago Medicine is the only hospital in the region offering this advanced technique.